SALES

 8. Odoo

-Odoo is the top-ranking open-source CRM solution.
-When it comes to CRM tools, most of them are proprietary.
+Odoo is a top-ranking open-source CRM solution.
+When it comes to CRM tools, most are proprietary.
 But Odoo changes that by being open source.
 This makes the CRM extremely modular and customizable.
-The key selling points of Odoo include:

 Pros